Doctoral defences and coronavirus situation

 Distribution, public display and publicizing during the exceptional situation

-Don't forget to acquaint yourself with the detailed instructions on publishing, distributing and publicizing the thesis.
+- Acquaint yourself with the detailed instructions on publishing, distributing and publicizing the thesis.

-Water, coffee services & post-doctoral parties
+Water, coffee services & remote access protocol

 During the exceptional situation, the portiers deliver water bottles to the lecture halls for the use of the doctoral candidate, opponent and custos.
 These need not be separately ordered for now.

 The post-doctoral party (karonkka) is not an official event of the university and each doctoral candidate is responsible for decisions concerning their own event.
-However, the university strongly recommends that if you arrange a post-doctoral party, you keep in mind the restrictions in place on large gatherings and attend to safe distances and hygiene recommendations.
+However, the university strongly recommends that if you arrange a post-doctoral party, you keep in mind the national restrictions in place on large gatherings and attend to safe distances and hygiene recommendations.